Staff God

-In Andean Iconography front-facing figures are often referred to as Staff Gods and thought to represent deities in Andean cultures.
+In "Southern Andean Iconographic Series" the Staff God pose is a religious icon and a standardized pose reminiscent in its way of the standardized poses in Byzantine art.
+The pose shows a front-facing human or human-like figure with vertical attributes, one in each hand.
 There is no uniform representation of a "Staff God".
 Dozens of variations of "Staff Gods" exist.
-Usually a Staff God is pictured "front-facing" holding vertical objects (referred to as "staffs") one in each hand.
-Some scholars think that some variations of the Staff God are possible depictions of Viracocha or Thunupa.
+Some scholars think that some of these personages are possible depictions of Viracocha or Thunupa (the Aymara weather god).
+However, there is little evidence to support the idea that these front-facing figures do represent deities.
+Some researchers point to their attributes and spatial organization which seem to indicate that they are ritual practitioners.
+Some attributes in their hands were identified as Qirus (Andean ritual cups), Snuff trays (used in ceremonial contexts) and Spear-throwers.
+The "rays" radiating or sprouting out of the faces of Tiwanaku front-facing figures appear to have approximately the value of an aureole.
+They may represent flows and distribution of energy.
+At the Wari site of Conchopata a vessel was found which shows a Staff God in which the "rays" can be interpreted as a Anadenanthera colubrina tree sprouting from its head whereas the circular elements do represent its seed pods.

-The oldest known depiction of the Staff God was found in 2003 on some broken gourd fragments in a burial site in the Pativilca River Valley (Norte Chico region) and carbon dated to 2250 BCE.
-This makes it the oldest image of a god to be found in the Americas.
+The oldest known depiction of a Staff God was found in 2003 on some broken gourd fragments in a burial site in the Pativilca River Valley (Norte Chico region) and carbon dated to 2250 BCE.
+This makes it the oldest religious icon to be found in the Americas.

 There are scholars who maintain that the Wari-Tiwanaku Staff God is the forerunner of the Incan principal gods, Sun, Moon, and Thunder.
-As the chief deity, it was considered the creator god and served as the primary religious icon of the entire Peruvian Andes, particularly during the Early Horizon (900-200 BC) and beyond.
+It served as the primary religious icon of the entire Peruvian Andes, particularly during the Early Horizon (900-200 BC) and beyond.
 The worship of Staff Gods spread to the Central Andes during the Middle Horizon (600-1000 CE) This is supported by excavated Middle Horizon artifacts that resembled the Staff-God.